This section contains some additional useful notes on the operation

 gnatmakecan be used for the initial compile, as well as during subsequent steps of the development cycle.

-gnatmakealong with the -m (minimal recompilation) switch provides a mechanism for avoiding unnecessary rcompilations.
+-m (minimal recompilation)switch provides a mechanism for avoiding unnecessary recompilations.
 Using this switch, you can update the comments/format of your source files without having to recompile everything.
 Note, however, that adding or deleting lines in a source files may render its debugging info obsolete.
 If the file in question is a spec, the impact is rather limited, as that debugging info will only be useful during the elaboration phase of your program.
 For bodies the impact can be more significant.
 In all events, your debugger will warn you if a source file is more recent than the corresponding object, and alert you to the fact that the debugging information may be out of date.